General Examples#

 plt.plot(ds["energy"], ds["scaler1_ch9"] / ds["scaler1_ch8"])

-peaks.com # alias for center-of-mass
+peaks.com # x at center-of-mass (centroid)

 polartools#